perriera/extras_dbo/docs/ORACLE.md

 		Enter user-name:
 > Add the C++ include path for the Oracle Instant Client SDK

+	ls $ORACLE_HOME

+This should show the following:

+	bin lib

+It should have be

+	bin include lib

+So add it in:

 	sudo ln -s /usr/include/oracle/19.15/client64/ $ORACLE_HOME/include

+Now do  it again:

+	ls $ORACLE_HOME

+And make sure it says:

+	bin include lib

 18. In your CMakeLists.txt add ${ORACLE_INCLUDE} to any targets that need them